department-of-veterans-affairs/va.gov-team/teams/vsa/product/initiative-brief-template.md

  </details>

- ℹ️ Instructions for a particular section
- 💡 Helpful guidance/tips
+ > 💡 Helpful guidance/tips

 ---

 ## Outcome Summary
-:information_source: *Write up a brief statement describing the opportunity you're pursuing e.g. "Increase Use of Search Tools on VA.gov."
+> *Write up a brief statement describing the opportunity you're pursuing e.g. "Increase Use of Search Tools on VA.gov."
 Include the measurable outcome (i.e. metric) you're trying to improve.*

+* .

-**Related product(s)**\
+**Related product(s)**
-*Identify VA.gov product(s) this initiative is associated with.*
+> *Identify VA.gov product(s) this initiative is associated with.*

 - Product | [Link to product outline](#)

 ## Problem
-:information_source: *Describe the challenge / pain point you seek to address.:*
+> *Describe the challenge / pain point you seek to address.:*
 * What is the problem and who is affected?
 And, what evidence do we have of the problem?
 * Why do you think the problem is occurring?
 Other reasons why this might be occurring?
-* How does this initiative help further DE's mission and goals?
+* How does this initiative help further OCTO-DE's mission and goals?

 <!--
 ## Desired User Outcomes